-Try this easy Filipino Veggie Tofu recipe for a tasty and healthy vegetarian lunch or dinner.
-Enjoy the delicious combination of veggie slices, savory sauce, and baked tofu balls in this simple vegetable dish with your loved ones!
+Try this easy Pinoy Fried Tofu Recipe for a tasty and healthy vegetarian lunch or dinner.
+Enjoy the delicious combination of vegetables cooked in savory sauce, and baked tofu in this simple vegetable dish with your loved ones!

 Looking for more tofu dishes?
-Try my Vegan Kung Pao Tofu or my Crispy Orange Tofu!
+Try my Vegan Kung Pao Tofu Tofu Sisig, or my Crispy Orange Tofu!

-This Filipino Veggie Tofu recipe is an easy tofu recipe made of veggie slices such as carrots, sweet potatoes, and red bell peppers cooked in a savory sauce with deliciously baked homemade tofu balls.
+This Pinoy Fried Tofu recipe is an easy tofu dish made of veggie slices such as carrots, sweet potatoes, and red bell peppers cooked in a savory sauce with deliciously baked homemade tofu balls.

 It's a great tofu dish to serve with warm steamed rice for a vegetarian lunch or dinner on any occasion.